Sunday, January 29, 2012

 In the early twentieth century, Los Angeles was at a crossroads.
 The city was growing fast, and the water needs of the metropolis far exceeded locally available supplies (according to city officials anyway).
 The story of how the city stole (legally stole, but stolen nonetheless) the water from underneath the people of the Owens Valley is a legend of California history.
 The fact that much of the water went to irrigation in the San Fernando Valley instead of the city just added to the scandal.
 Having completed the Owens Valley Aqueduct, one of the largest public waterworks ever conceived, the city needed someplace to store the water locally, especially in preparation for drought conditions.
 William Mulholland, the superintendent of the predecessor to the Los Angeles Department of Water and Power, oversaw the design and construction of a series of reservoirs around the Los Angeles Basin.
 Nine were constructed, and St. Francis Dam in San Francisquito Canyon above the Santa Clarita Valley was the largest, with a storage capacity of 38,000 acre feet.
 The dam itself was about 200 feet high, and just over 600 feet across.
 It was a concrete gravity-arch dam, one that depended on the nature of the rock in the abutments to maintain stability.

 Construction was begun in 1924 and complete in 1926.
 During the construction Mulholland directed that the dam be made 20 feet higher than in the original plans, but he made no alterations at the base to compensate for the additional weight of the water.
 The filling of the dam took another two years, and was complete on March 7, 1928.
 On the morning of March 12, the dam keeper noted a leak of muddy water and alerted Mulholland.
 Small leaks of clear water from dams are usually expected; muddy leaks from a dam are very bad.
 Mulholland declared that the mud was from some recent road construction and that the dam was safe.
 12 hours later, the dam keeper was dead, the first victim of the collapse of the St. Francis Dam.
+In the hours that followed at least 600 more lives were lost.

 To his credit, Mulholland took the blame for the disaster.
 Although he was never convicted of any crime in the matter, his career was over.
 He died seven years later.